Victory High School: Colors and mascot

-The school colors were black and orange.
+Victory's school colors were black and orange.
 The school's teams were known as the Victory Fighting Eagles.

 A contest was conducted in 1930 to pick a mascot to go along with Victory.
 Joe Tipper, a student from Adamston in his junior year, won the contest.
 He came up with the name "Eagles."
 His reward was an engraved plaque bearing his name and the mascot name.
 The plaque was encased in one of the trophy cases in the main hallway at Victory.